Kreedzt/rwrs-another-page/README.md

    pnpm build
    ```

+2. Either:
-2. Deploy the contents of the `dist` directory to your web server.

-3. Configure your web server to proxy API requests to the rwrs-server backend.
+   - Deploy the contents of the `dist` directory to your web server and configure it to proxy API requests to the rwrs-server backend.
+   - Copy the contents of the `dist` directory to the `/static` directory of your rwrs-server installation.

 ## License